Contents

 1 | Highgate Cemetery

 Highgate Cemetery takes the top spot among the Magnificent Seven Cemeteries.
 It’s a fascinating place with an interesting history, famous graves, and impressive architecture.
-Take a look at the link below to see tons of photos and find out who the famous residents are.
+Take a look at the link below to view numerous photos and discover the identities of the famous residents.

 Highgate is the only one of the Magnificent Seven you have to pay to enter, but it is worth every penny.
-You can also take tours, which are also very good and get you access to the catacombs, which you can’t otherwise access.
+You can also take tours, which are very good and provide access to the catacombs, which are otherwise inaccessible.

 If you decide to take a tour, allow yourself enough time to explore the rest of the cemetery.
 It’s split into two parts, each with a different feel and lots to see.